Lakewood today is the sum of all the pasts that have shaped the landscape and the people who shared it.

 Lakewood soon gained another attraction for potential buyers.
 After the Long Beach Earthquake in 1933 demolished the part of the Wilson High School campus that housed Long Beach City College, a new school went up on 27 donated acres of Bonner's subdivision on Carson Street, opening in 1935.
 (The neighborhood was still so rural then that the college mailing address was “Route No. 1, Clark and Carson Streets.”).

 Lakewood Village in 1935.
 Cerritos Avenue would become Lakewood Boulevard.

-At Bonner’s orders, no sidewalks were built in order to maintain the rural ambiance of Lakewood Village.
+At Bonner’s orders, no sidewalks were built in Lakewood Village in order to maintain a rural ambiance.
 With the support of village businesses, Bonner succeeded, according to the Long Beach Press-Telegram, in having the name Cerritos Avenue changed to Lakewood Boulevard.

 The houses of Lakewood Village might be built by the owner himself or put up by a building contractor.
 In 1934, noted Los Angeles architect Wallace Neff showed how with a model Honeymoon Cottage at 4519 Village Road.

 John Davies, the first Lakewood Village resident, moved into his new home at 4244 Pepperwood Avenue in the spring of 1935.
 Classes had already begun at the nearby campus of what was then called Long Beach Junior College.